Blog

 As smart home technology continues to evolve, more people are embracing the convenience of connected devices to enhance their living spaces.
 Smart lights, thermostats, locks, and even refrigerators are transforming how we interact with our homes.
 However, along with these benefits comes a growing concern about privacy and security.
 When building a smart home, it is crucial to address potential risks to protect personal data and ensure your home is safe from cyber threats.

 Cloud home assistants (such as Google Home, Alexa and Siri) and other internet connected devices collect large amounts of personal data (including voice samples, location data, home details and logs of all interactions).
-Since you have limited control on what is being collected, how it’s stored, and what it will be used for, this makes it hard to recommend any consumer smart home products to anyone who cares about privacy and security.
+Since you have limited control over what is being collected, how it’s stored, and what it will be used for, this makes it hard to recommend any consumer smart home products to anyone who cares about privacy and security.

 Security vs Privacy

-There are many smart devices on the market that claim to increase the security of your home while being easy and convenient to use (Such as Smart Burglar Alarms, Internet Security Cameras, Smart Locks and Remote access Doorbells to name a few).
+There are many smart devices on the market that claim to increase the security of your home while being easy and convenient to use (such as Smart Burglar Alarms, Internet Security Cameras, Smart Locks and Remote access Doorbells to name a few).
 These devices may appear to make security easier, but there is a trade-off in terms of privacy: as they collect large amounts of personal data, and leave you without control over how this is stored or used.
 The security of these devices is also questionable, since many of them can be (and are being) hacked, allowing an intruder to bypass detection with minimum effort.
 The most privacy-respecting option, would be to not use “smart” internet-connected devices in your home, and not to rely on a security device that requires an internet connection.
 But if you do, it is important to fully understand the risks of any given product, before buying it.
 Then adjust settings to increase privacy and security.

 The following checklist will help mitigate the risks associated with internet-connected home devices.